 Reason Action Not Completed: Delayed efforts to revise a Directive-type Memorandum have postponed the associated update of DoD Instruction 4165.69.
-Principal Action Office: Under Secretary of Defense for Acquisition, Technology and Logistics Report: DODIG-2012-087, Logistics Modernization Program System Procure-to-Pay Process Did Not Correct Material Weaknesses, 5/29/2012 Description of Action: Develop a plan of action and milestones to bring the Logistics Modernization Program system into compliance with the DoD Business Enterprise Architecture Procure-to-Pay business rules.
+Principal Action Office: Under Secretary of Defense actions are still ongoing.
+Principal Action Office: Army business rules.

+Report: DODIG-2012-087, Logistics Modernization Program System Procure-to-Pay Process Did Not Correct Material Weaknesses, 5/29/2012 Description of Action: Develop a plan of action and milestones to bring the Logistics Modernization Program system into compliance with the DoD Business Enterprise Architecture Procure-to-Pay